Math Routines

 • v2 (str) – Second tplot variable

-• newname (str, optional) – Name of the output variable Default: None
+• newname (str, optional) – Name of the output variable Default: v1_cross_v2

 • return_data (bool) – Returns the data as an ndarray instead of creating a tplot variable Default: False